jyourstone/jellyfin-smartplaylist-plugin/README.md

 ## ⚠️ Disclaimer

 The vast majority of the recent features, including the entire web interface and the underlying API changes in this plugin, were developed by an AI assistant.
 While I do have some basic experience with C# from a long time ago, I'm essentially the project manager, guiding the AI, fixing its occasional goofs, and trying to keep it from becoming self-aware.
-If you find a bug, it was probably the AI's fault.
-If you like a feature, the AI will begrudgingly accept your praise.
-Use at your own risk!